Financial-Times/x-dash/components/x-podcast-launchers/readme.md

 // within your app's sass file
 @import "x-podcast-launchers/dist/PodcastLaunchers";
 ```
-:warning: It includes classes to be overwritten o-forms styling.
-Therefore it needs to be imported after o-forms is imported;
+:warning: This component depends on styles provided by o-forms, and therefore o-forms needs to be imported before x-podcast-launchers.

 All `x-` components are designed to be compatible with a variety of runtimes, not just React.
 Check out the [`x-engine`][engine] documentation for a list of recommended libraries and frameworks.